 The BS in Public Affairs is structured to prepare students for careers in government (federal, state and local), nonprofit organizations, Foreign Service, educational institutions, consulting firms and businesses significantly affected by public policies.

-Careers in public administration include emergency management, economic development, criminal justice, public health, national security, labor management relations, mediation, education administration and environmental policy.
+Careers in public administration include city management, emergency management, economic development, criminal justice, public health, national security, labor management relations, mediation, education administration and environmental policy.

 The skills acquired in the program will assist in understanding how governments and nonprofits function, managing people and resources, evaluating programs, creating and balancing budgets, overseeing expenditures, analyzing policy, as well as developing knowledge of the laws and policies that govern these sectors.
 The training provided is applicable to any level of government or nonprofits.